tum-ewk/message_ix_south_africa/README.md

     conda activate message-sa
     ```

-## Setup Instructions
+## Git Tracking recommendation
-Before running or editing scenarios, you need to tell git not to track
+Before running or editing scenarios, it is recommended to tell git not
-the changes you make to the local database `db/message_sa`.
-To do so,
+to track  the changes you make to the local database `db/message_sa`.
-open a git bash in your local repository (`message_ix_south_africa`)
+To do so, open a git bash in your local repository (`message_ix_south_africa`)
 and run `git update-index --skip-worktree db/*` .

+## Baseline Scenario
+The folder `db` contains the ixmp-HSQLDB database with the calibrated
+baseline scenario.

 ## Runing Scenarios
 The described shale gas and carbon price scenarios can be reproduced